kylel/kylel.github.io/index.md

 __Well...__ That was lame.
 Nothing happened.
 Or did it?
 Yes.
 It did.

 The OS actually ran your program.
 It found the _main_ function.
 Went inside and found the one and only instruction: _return 0;_ and thats what it did.
 But how do we prove it?
-Well in most operating systems, a process will return an integer and the os will save it in a system variable called errorcode or something of the like.
+Well in most operating systems, a process will return an integer and the OS will save it in a system variable called errorcode or something of the like.
 In windows you can read this value:

 ```
 >echo %errorlevel%